resim-ai/open-core/docs/resim/metrics/batch_metrics.md

 }
 ```

-These fields should be used to retrieve the test-level metrics and metrics data associated with a batch, and use these to compute batch-level metrics.
-We provide code to do this in [open-core](https://github.com/resim-ai/open-core), in combination with some code snippets below.
+These fields should be used to retrieve the test-level metrics and metrics data associated with a batch, and these should be used to compute batch-level metrics.
+We provide code to do this in [open-core](https://github.com/resim-ai/open-core/tree/main/resim/metrics), in combination with some code snippets below.

 First you can read the config in using the following snippet: